The Growing Religious Fervor in The American Right

 This was not a religious ceremony.
 It was a service of worship for a new kind of congregation: a right-wing political movement with a divine agenda, the members of which find spiritual nourishment in political action.

-For many years, the Christian right and American conservatism have been intertwined; the Donald Trump era is the culmination of this relationship.
-Furthermore, Christian culture has long had a presence at political gatherings.
 Worship, a holy act of expressing devotion to God through motion, song, or prayer, was primarily confined to the church.
 Many Christians are now bringing their intense, passionate, and aspirational worship of God into their political lives.

 Participants frequently talk about having spiritual encounters and feeling as though they are contributing to the establishment of God’s kingdom on earth at events held across the United States.
 They view right-wing political activity as a sacred act in and of itself.

 These right-wing secularists, including media-savvy opportunists and propagandists of misinformation, are joining forces with these Christians.
 They stand for a variety of grievances, from opposing vaccination requirements to endorsing election sabotage.
-Church attendance became politicised for many as a result of pandemic restrictions that temporarily closed places of worship, which increased their mistrust of the government.

-current and true president of the United States
+Current and True President of The United States

 We firmly believe that Donald Trump is the current and true president of the United States, Father in heaven, we pray, a local evangelist prayed at a Trump rally in Michigan last weekend.
-He listed the names of the Trump-endorsed candidates to the crowd and prayed that they would receive support from precinct delegates at the upcoming Michigan Republican Party convention “in Jesus’ name.”

 The crowd responded with a chorus of “in Jesus’ name.”

 The atmosphere of events and rallies, many of which feature Christian symbols and rituals, especially praise music, is changing as the right-wing movement becomes more explicitly religious.

 Much of this fervour is rooted in the charismatic tradition, which emphasises the power of the Holy Spirit.
 Political ideals driven by spiritual mission raise the stakes of any disagreement, whether it be about masks or school curricula, and make compromise all the more challenging.
-Politics increasingly becomes about defending God, indicating a desire to create a country that actively supports a specific set of Christian beliefs.

-Patty Castillo Porter, who was present at the event in Phoenix, said, “What is refreshing for me is, this isn’t at all related to church, but we are talking about God.
 She is a local Republican committee officer and an accountant who serves as “the voice of the Grassroots/America First posse.”
 She praised meeting so many Christians at the protests she attends against COVID mandates, border policy, and election results.

 She said, “God is relevant now.”
 Because people are aware that you cannot trust law enforcement, sheriffs, or politicians, they say, “You name it, God is there.
 You can only put your current trust in God.